 As you’ve seen on our list most are small dogs with huge personalities.
-While not traditional lap dogs, they have a well-deserved reputation as affectionate animals.
+While not traditional lap dogs, these terrier breeds have a well-deserved reputation as affectionate animals.

 Summary – Terrier Dog Breeds

-We hope you enjoyed our list of different terrier breeds.
+We hope you enjoyed our list of different terrier dog breeds.
 Do you have a terrier at home?
-What one of these different terrier breeds caught your eye and why?
+What one of these different terrier dog breeds caught your eye and why?

 We would love to hear about your experiences with this extroverted, energetic, and lively animal!